paulinho-16/MEIC-TVVS/assignments/assignment8.md

 This function of the `JTimeSchedFrame` class is called whenever a project is started or paused, as it updates the GUI accordingly.
 We chose this function as we didn't test any method from the GUI packages, so this is a chance to increase the test coverage.
-It's also important to guarantee that the GUI is correctly updated, hence the importance of testing this function.
+It's also essential to guarantee that the GUI is correctly updated, hence the importance of testing this function.

 Besides, this method contains several useful testing components, such as:
 - An argument `prj` to use within the function (**def** and **c-use**)